awallathome/ReactGithub/README.md

 # ReactGithub
 by Adam Wallis

-1. After clonging this repository, please navigate into the api_app folder and run 'npm install' in the terminal to install dependencies for this project
+1. After clonging this repository, please navigate into the api_app folder and run 'npm install' in the terminal to install dependencies for this project.

 2. Then run 'npm start' and navigate to your browser at https://localhost:3000/

 FYI: